rails/rails/guides/source/autoloading_and_reloading_constants.md

 However, you cannot autoload from the autoload paths, which are managed by the `main` autoloader.
 This applies to code in `config/initializers` as well as application or engines initializers.

 Why?
 Initializers only run once, when the application boots.
-If you reboot the server, they run again in a new process, but reloading does not reboot the server, and initializers don't run again.
-Let's see the two main use cases.
+They do not run again on reloads.
+If the application used a reloadable class in an initializer, and the class was edited, on reload changes would not be reflected in whatever the initializer did.
+Therefore, referring to reloadable constants during initialization is disallowed.

+Let's see what to do instead.

 ### Use Case 1: During Boot, Load Reloadable Code

 #### Autoload on Boot and on Each Reload

-Let's imagine `ApiGateway` is a reloadable class from `app/services` managed by the `main` autoloader and you need to configure its endpoint while the application boots:
+Let's imagine `ApiGateway` is a reloadable class and you need to configure its endpoint while the application boots:

 ```ruby
 # config/initializers/api_gateway_setup.rb